fronell/dotvim/bundle/ctrlsf/README.md

         \ }
     ```

 - `g:ctrlsf_mapping` defines maps used in result window and preview window.
 Value of this option is a dictionary, where key is a method and value is a key for mapping.
 An empty value can disable that method.
+To specify additional keys to run after a method, use the extended form demonstrated below to specify a `suffix`.
 You can just define a subset of full dictionary, those not defined functionalities will use default key mapping.

     ```vim
     let g:ctrlsf_mapping = {
+        \ "openb": { key: "O", suffix: "<C-w>p" },
         \ "next": "n",
         \ "prev": "N",
         \ }